-Figure 5 Three phenolic pancreatic lipase inhibitors isolated from E. polyantha.
+FIGURE 5.
+Three phenolic pancreatic lipase inhibitors isolated from E. polyanthi.

 Morinda citrifolia (Mengkudu)

 Morinda citrifolia has been used in traditional Polynesian medicine for over 2000 years.
 Its Indonesian name is mengkudu.
-It is reported to have a broad range of therapeutic effects, including antibacterial, antiviral, antifungal, antitumor, antihelmint, analgesic, hypotensive, anti-inflammatory, and immune enhancing effects [34].
-Morinda citrifolia is an evergreen shrub whose ripe fruit has a strong butyric acid smell and flavor.
-The leaves and especially the fruit are consumed in different forms by various communities throughout the world, the root is used as a dye [35].
-Morinda citrifolia aquous extract as well as its biomarker scopoletin (Figure 6) may be beneficial as a potential preventive and therapeutic agent for gastro-esophageal inflammatory diseases, mainly through its antisecretory and prokinetic activities including an inhibitory activity on serotonin, free radicals, and cytokine-mediated inflammation.
-[36], [37].
-A known major component (scopoletin) in M. citrifolia was chosen as a marker and monitored in the plasma and in different organs over time by HPLC analysis [34].
-Other contents are alizarin, aucubin, aracetin, asperulocidic acid, citrifolinoside B, damnacanthal, 1,3-dihydroxy-6-methyl anthraquinone, 5,6-dihydroxylucidin, 2-methyl-4-hydroxy-5,7-dimethoxyanthraquinone, 3-hydroxymorindone, 8-hydroxy-8-methoxy-2-methyl-anthraquinone, lucidin, 2-methyl-3,5,6-trihydroxyanthraquinone, morenone 1, morenone 2, morindanidrine, morindine, morindone, physcion, ruberythric acid, rubiadin, rubiadin monomethyl ether, soranjidiol, and ursolic acid [35].
+It is reported to have a broad range of therapeutic effects, including antibacterial, antiviral, antifungal, antitumor, antihelmint, analgesic, hypotensive, anti-inflammatory, and immune enhancing effects.33 Morinda citrifolia is an evergreen shrub whose ripe fruit has a strong butyric acid smell and flavor.
+The leaves and especially the fruit are consumed in different forms by various communities throughout the world, the root is used as a dye.34 Morinda citrifolia aquous extract as well as its biomarker scopoletin (FIGURE 6) may be beneficial as a potential preventive and therapeutic agent for gastro-esophageal inflammatory diseases, mainly through its antisecretory and prokinetic activities including an inhibitory activity on serotonin, free radicals, and cytokine-mediated inflammation.35,36 A known major component (scopoletin) in M. citrifolia was chosen as a marker and monitored in the plasma and in different organs over time by HPLC analysis.33 Other contents are alizarin, aucubin, aracetin, asperulocidic acid, citrifolinoside B, damnacanthal, 1,3-dihydroxy-6-methyl anthraquinone, 5,6-dihydroxylucidin, 2-methyl-4-hydroxy-5,7-dimethoxyanthraquinone, 3-hydroxymorindone, 8-hydroxy-8-methoxy-2-methyl-anthraquinone, lucidin, 2-methyl-3,5,6-trihydroxyanthraquinone, morenone 1, morenone 2, morindanidrine, morindine, morindone, physcion, ruberythric acid, rubiadin, rubiadin monomethyl ether, soranjidiol, and ursolic acid.34

-Figure 6 Scopoletin
+FIGURE 6.
+Scopoletin isolated from M. citrifolia

 Guazuma ulmifolia Lamk (Jati Belanda)

 In traditional medicine, the bark of G. ulmifolia Lamk, with local name jati belanda, is used in the treatment of diarrhea, hemorrhages, fever, inflammatory diseases, and as stimulant for uterine contractions.
 Dried leaves are brewed into tea in some countries and used for gastrointestinal diseases and dysentery.
-The aerial parts of G. ulmifolia Lamk have shown a gastroprotective effect against the injurious effect of NSAIDs (non-steroidal anti-inflammatory drugs) mainly by anti-inflammatory and radical-scavenging mechanisms [38].
-Fraction obtained from G. ulmifolia Lamk bark produces significant antihypertensive effects.
-The phenolic compounds such as oligomeric procyanidins were detected in the PCF by FAB+-MS and HPLC–DAD–ESI/MS analysis [39].
-The chemical structure of polymeric proanthocyanidin and oligomeric proanthocyanidin [40] shown in Figure 7.
+The aerial parts of G. ulmifolia Lamk have shown a gastroprotective effect against the injurious effect of NSAIDs (non-steroidal anti-inflammatory drugs) mainly by anti-inflammatory and radical-scavenging mechanisms.37 Fraction obtained from G. ulmifolia Lamk bark produces significant antihypertensive effects.
+The phenolic compounds such as oligomeric procyanidins were detected in the PCF by FAB+-MS and HPLC–DAD–ESI/MS analysis.38 The chemical structure of polymeric proanthocyanidin and oligomeric proanthocyanidin were shown in FIGURE 7.39